In this guide you will acquire the skills needed to process and present spatial data in R. The objectives of the guide are as follows

 tm_polygons(col = "green")

-Don’t like the yellow/brown color scheme?
+Don’t like the default blue color scheme?
 We can change the color

-argument.
-Below we use the color scheme “Reds” using
+Below we use the color scheme “reds” using

 .